wp-plugins/participants-database/readme.txt

 You can put a link to the single record in the participant list by defining the page on which the `[pdb_single]` is placed, and the column where you want the link to appear.
 In the plugin settings, general settings tab, look for "Single Record Page": set that to the page where your `[pdb_single]` shortcode is.
 Then, go to "Single Record Link Field" and choose which field will be the link to the single record page.
 You can set the link on any text field or an image field.

 If you want to make a field that is just for linking to the record, create a field called "link" or something and then put as the default value the text you want to use for your link like "VIEW".
-You must use the "detailed" list template for this to work.
+Set the field to "read only" so it can't be edited.

 If you are good with CSS, you can easily make the link look like a button.